Arklow Lifeboat Station

-Arklow Lifeboat Station is located at South Quay in Arklow, County Wicklow, a harbour town at the mouth of the River Avoca, approximately 72 km south of Dublin, on the east coast of Ireland.
+Arklow Lifeboat Station is located at South Quay in Arklow, a harbour town at the mouth of the River Avoca, approximately 72 km south of Dublin in County Wicklow, on the east coast of Ireland.

 A lifeboat was first placed at Arklow in 1826 by the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS).
 It was the first lifeboat station in Ireland, but lasted just 3½ years, and closed in 1830.

-The station would be reopened by the Royal National Lifeboat Institution (RNLI) in 1857.
+The station was re-established by the Royal National Lifeboat Institution (RNLI) in 1857.

 The station currently operates a lifeboat, 13-53 Roy Holloway (ON 1360), on station since 2025.

 History

 Following a request from Capt.
 J. Dombrain, Dublin Inspector of Coastguard, who highlighted a number of shipwrecks in the area, a lifeboat was first placed at Arklow by the RNIPLS.
-A 24-foot lifeboat built by William Plenty of Newbury, Berkshire, costing £130, arrived on 30 November 1826.
-She was stored in a boathouse rented from the coastguard at £7 per annum.
+A 24 ft lifeboat, built by William Plenty of Newbury, Berkshire, and costing £130, arrived on 30 November 1826.
+She was stored in a boathouse, rented from the coastguard at £7 per annum.
 It would be the first lifeboat station in Ireland.